Cartels telling migrants ‘border will be open’ when Biden takes over, Texas Democrat says

 Homeland Security officials stressed during the briefing with Cuellar that the border wall is key to keeping out caravans and groups of migrants.
 “We got personnel, we got equipment, we’re working with Mexico,” DHS officials also told Cuellar, the congressman said.

-“We are monitoring potential migratory trends and adjusting resources,” said CBP Public Affairs Specialist Matthew Dyman told Border Report.
+“We are monitoring potential migratory trends and continuously evaluating resources,” said CBP Public Affairs Specialist Matthew Dyman told Border Report.

 On Friday afternoon, DHS Acting Secretary Chad Wolf announced he would travel to Central America next week “and discuss broader security issues impacting the region.”
 Wolf is scheduled to travel Dec.
 13-16 to Panama City, Panama, and San Salvador, El Salvador.